Uruguay has introduced new restrictions which prohibit offshore online poker and casino games in the country.

 Colombia uses domain and payment blocking measures to ensure Colombians can only access regulated and licensed sites, however.

-If you’re looking for an online casino site which offers roulette, blackjack and even poker against the house, check out Raging Bull Casino.
+If you’re looking for an online casino site which offers roulette, blackjack and even poker against the house, check out Bovada Casino.